Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • What impulses arise?

-This somatic awareness allows the adult to separate past from present.
+This somatic awareness allows your adult self to separate past from present.

 Similarly, Brainspotting can help process unresolved attachment experiences that contribute to present-day reactivity.
-By accessing stored trauma at a neurological level, clients can reduce the intensity of activation that parenting often evokes.
+By accessing stored trauma at a neurological level, we may reduce the intensity of activation that mothering often evokes.

 • Building nervous system regulation skills